-- 7. Stichting Pensioenfonds voor Personeelsdiensten is charged with the implementation of the Basic Plan. - 8.
-Parties to the ABU and NBBU collective agreements have agreed that the flatrate premium is 2.6% of the pensionable earnings.
-Each employment agency is obliged to pay this contribution in accordance with the requirements set out in the Administrative Regulations. - 9.
+7. Parties to the ABU and NBBU collective agreements have agreed that the flat-rate premium is 8% of the pension basis.
+Each employment agency is obliged to pay this contribution in accordance with the requirements set out in the Administrative Regulations.8.
 The Basic Plan is a defined contribution plan.
 The Basic Plan has a retirement age of 67 and provides for the accrual of pension capital for the purchase of a lifelong old-age pension and/or a partner's pension, based on an age-independent contribution.
+The pension basis is the pensionable salary, less the deductible.
+The pension basis cannot be less than zero.
+The deductible per period is determined by multiplying the number of paid hours in the period concerned by the hourly deductible.
+The hourly deductible is determined annually by the StiPP board and is derived from the annual deductible from Section 38q of the Wages and Salaries Tax Act 1964 at an accrual rate of 1.788% and a 36-hour working week.
 The pensionable salary per period of one week, four weeks or a calendar month within the meaning of this article consists of the sum of:

 - wages for employee insurance schemes.

-This always excludes the addition as a result of the private use of a business car;

-- the employee's share in the contribution for the pension scheme; 1 - the wage that is exchanged for tax-free reimbursements or tax-free benefits in connection with extraterritorial costs.
+This always excludes the addition as a result of the private use of a business car; - the employee's share in the contribution for the pension scheme; \1 - the wage that is exchanged for tax-free reimbursements or tax-free benefits in connection with extraterritorial costs.